OpenDataology/website/content/en/docs/distributions/ibm/deploy/authentication.md

 +++
-title = "Securing the Kubeflow authentication with HTTPS" description = "How to secure the Kubeflow authentication with HTTPS using the network load balancer" weight = 10
+title = "Securing the OpenDataology authentication with HTTPS" description = "How to secure the OpenDataology authentication with HTTPS using the network load balancer" weight = 10
 +++

-This guide describes how to secure the Kubeflow authentication with HTTPS.
+This guide describes how to secure the OpenDataology authentication with HTTPS.
-You can enable HTTPS for Kubeflow dashboard (and other web UIs) using the network load balancer (NLB) feature of the IBM Cloud Kubernetes service—choose the `classic` worker nodes provider in the
+You can enable HTTPS for OpenDataology dashboard (and other web UIs) using the network load balancer (NLB) feature of the IBM Cloud Kubernetes service—choose the `classic` worker nodes provider in the
 [Setting environment variables](../../create-cluster#setting-environment-variables)